nahed2019/jobpass-ms3/README.md

 ### Acknowledgements
-Credit:
+### Credit code:

-- Code for floating buttons taken from this [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and edited to fit project needs.
+- Code for add-edit-and-delete-buttons taken from https://bootstrapious.com/p/bootstrap-add-edit-and-delete-buttons and edited to fit project needs
 - code for carousel-container taken from https://bootstrapious.com/p/bootstrap-carousel-with-quotes and edited to fit project needs.
 - code for Progress Circle taken from https://bootstrapious.com/p/circular-progress-bar and edited to fit project needs.
 - code for vertical Tabs taken from https://bootstrapious.com/p/bootstrap-vertical-tabs and edited to fit project needs.
+- Code for floating buttons taken from this [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and edited to fit project needs.

 ## Disclaimer
 The content of this website is educational purposes only.

 ## Thank you

-- I would like to express my gratitude to the great efforts done by my Memtor.
-- Thanks for the Tutors which helped me in completing this level.
+- Thanks to the Tutors for helping me in completing this level.
 All the classes and lessons were very valuable and had a great added value to my knowledge and future career.
+- Thank you *Igor Basuga* and *Tim Nelson* from Code Institute Tutor for your assistance.
+- I would like to express my gratitude to the great efforts done by my Mentor.
 - Thanks for all Student Care Advisers which supported the Students.
-- Thanks for Slack Community for their support.
+- Thanks for my husband  who has always supported me.
-- Looking forward for the next project.